Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Results and discussion

 It should be noted that the fundamental lower limits of thermal diffusivity in Eqs. \eqref{alphamin} and \eqref{alphafund} reflect the ``microscopic'' mechanism involving the crossover between the low-temperature liquidlike and high-temperature gaslike dynamics and do not take the effect of mass current operating in binary systems into account.
-This applies to molecular and noble liquids where this effect does not operate \cite{prbthermal,brareview,myreview}.
-Nevertheless, we observe in Figures \ref{fig:macrolambda} and \ref{minimum_compare} that the lowering of thermal conductivity due to the mass current effect is small enough and does not violate the bound.
-In this sense, $\alpha_T$ in both KCl and LiF still satisfy the lower theoretical bound.
-This implies that molten salts and ionic liquids join the family of other types of liquids where this was seen on the basis of experimental data \cite{prbthermal,brareview,myreview}.
+This applies trivially to molecular and noble liquids where this effect does not operate \cite{prbthermal,brareview,myreview}.
+Nevertheless, we observe in Figures \ref{fig:macrolambda} and \ref{minimum_compare} that the intrinsic thermal conductivity respects the bound, and therefore that the total conductivity, increased by the mass current effect, likewise will not violate the bound.
+Molten salts and ionic liquids therefore join the family of other types of liquids where this was seen on the basis of experimental data \cite{prbthermal,brareview,myreview}.

-We also note that the smallest values of $\alpha_T$ seen in LiF and KCl are close to the minimum of thermal diffusivity in some molecular liquids such as CO$_2$ but are higher than in other molecular and noble liquids.
-One reason for this difference is discussed in section \ref{micro}: differently to noble and molecular liquids, the thermal conductivity in molten salts may not be reached because (a) their melting and boiling points are high and (b) the boiling transition intervenes below the critical point studied here.
+We also note that the smallest values of $\alpha_T$ seen in there compounds are close to the minimum of thermal diffusivity in some molecular liquids such as CO$_2$ but are higher than in other molecular and noble liquids.
+One reason for this difference is discussed in section \ref{micro}: differently from noble and molecular liquids, the thermal conductivity in molten salts may not be reached because (a) their melting and boiling points are high and (b) the boiling transition intervenes below the critical point studied here.
 Another reason is related to the mass effect: the theoretical minima \eqref{alphamin} vary, albeit weakly, with the molecular mass.
 This contributes to the difference between the theoretical and experimental minima, which for different liquid can vary by a factor in the range 1-4 \cite{prbthermal}.

 We note that throughout this paper, we have discussed thermal conductivity and thermal diffusivity due to lattice effects where heat carriers are either phonons or atoms.
-In metals including metallic liquids, the dominant heat careers are electrons.
+In metals, including metallic liquids, the dominant heat careers are electrons.
 The lower bound of thermal diffusivity in metallic liquids is due to electronic contribution and is set by \cite{brareview,myreview}

 This bound is 3 orders of magnitude larger than the bound Eq. \eqref{alphamin} due to the difference between the proton and electron masses and reflects the difference between phonons and electrons as carriers of heat \cite{brareview,myreview}.